Main Content

 Affordability

-ARMs can provide lower initial interest rates and initial monthly payments than a fixed-rate mortgage, giving you better affordability due to lower upfront payments.
+ARMs may provide lower initial interest rates and initial monthly payments than a fixed-rate mortgage, giving you better affordability due to lower upfront payments.

 Flexibility